Arbitration court nixes BP's Russia tie-up

 BP was technically committed to perform all its operations in Russia through its TNK-BP venture but was already working on its own in the vast energy project the country is developing in the Pacific Sakhalin Island.

-The British firm's Thursday statement said it would still look to complete the share swap without the joint Arctic exploration part of the pact -- a move that could potentially keep it out of litigation.
+The British firm's Thursday statement said it would now look to complete the share swap without the joint Arctic exploration part of the deal.

 "BP will now apply for a determination whether the share swap may proceed on its own," the company said.